jgardiner1/Python-SQL-Database/README.md

 ## About

-An SQL database framework, leveraging Python and MySQL with a user-friendly TKinter interface.
 The original project was developed for a small business to streamline operations such as storing, retrieving and searching available contractors but can be adapted/changed to fit a variety of different use cases.

 ## Interface